ADMISSIONS ARRANGEMENTS (Secondary Transfer) September 2018

 The Governors offer places each September to 180 pupils.
-Parents/Carers are requested to complete Chancellor's Supplementary Information Form (which can be completed online or downloaded from the school website and returned to the school) as well as completing the Common Application Form available from the Local Authority www.hertsdirect.org/services/edlearn/admissions (from 1st May 2016).
+Parents/Carers are requested to complete Chancellor's Supplementary Information Form (which can be completed online or downloaded from the school website and returned to the school) as well as completing the Common Application Form available from the Local Authority www.hertfordshire.gov.uk/admissions.
 Applications must be made on HCC secondary transfer form (online or paper) and sent to the LA.

-In accordance with section 324 of the Education Act 1996, the Governing Body will admit a child with a Statement of Special Educational Needs that names Chancellor's School.
+In accordance with section 324 of the Education Act 1996, the Governing Body will admit any child with a Statement of Special Educational Needs or with an Educational Health and Care Plan (EHCP) for whom the school is named.

 Where applications for admission exceed the number of places available, the following criteria will be applied, in the order of priority set out below, to decide which students to admit.
 It is important that parents of students from schools not nominated under criterion 5 realise that criteria 1 to 4 and 6 apply to everyone, irrespective of the primary school attended, whether in County or out of County.